Introduction to Structure, Periodicity and Coordination Chemistry

 Chemical Biology and Enzymes

 In this module you’ll develop an understanding of the basic principles of protein expression, mutagenesis and purification.
 Areas you’ll consider include: yeast two and three hybrid technology; microarrays; protein NMR; and protein X-ray crystallography.
-You’ll spend around two hours per week studying for this module
+You’ll attend two lectures per week for this module.

 Topics in Inorganic Chemistry